 Get outside help.

 Sometimes new homeschoolers make the mistake of trying to be their child’s sole teacher.
 That’s too much for any human to handle.
 Think about it: Even public school teachers often have paraprofessionals, volunteers, and (most of all) parents to help reinforce what they teach.
 Homeschooling parents need backup, too!
-Sign your child up for occasional tutoring, workshop classes, or homeschool classes at a local attraction.
+Sign your child up for occasional tutoring, workshops, or homeschool classes at a local attraction.

 Make time to relax.

-You simply do not have to cover lessons at the dining room table or in the school room.
+You do not have to cover lessons at the dining room table or in the school room.
 Take a read-aloud book outside and lay on the grass while your child reads to you.
 Recite math problems as you walk around the neighborhood.
 Make a pillow fort and watch an educational science video.
 There are plenty of ways to relax while teaching your kids.

 For more tips, read about how you can stop the stress of homeschooling over at Look!
 We’re Learning!